sybrew/the-seo-framework/readme.txt

 			* `do_dismissible_sticky_notice()`, with no alternative available.
 Was never used.
 			* `generate_dismissible_sticky_notice()`.
 Was never used.
 Use `register_dismissible_persistent_notice()` instead.
 			* `notices`, was marked private.
+			* `handle_update_post`, relied on security only valid within the plugin.
+It still exists, but can no longer be accessed directly via the API.
+			* `verify_seo_settings_nonce`, relied on security only valid within the plugin.
+It still exists, but can no longer be accessed directly via the API.
 		* **Deprecated:**
 			* `is_post_type_page()`, with no alternative available.
 			* `is_taxonomy_public()`, use `the_seo_framework()->is_taxonomy_supported()` instead.